JacksonVox/JacksonVox/README.md

 - 🌱 I’m currently learning **TailwindCSS and Next.js**

-- 👨‍💻 All of my projects are available at [https://jacksonmcdonald.me](https://jacksonmcdonald.me)

 - 💬 Ask me about my **GRAMMY**

 - 📫 How to reach me **jacksonmcdonalddev@gmail.com**